takigama/HomeAutomationExperiments/IRRemote/README.md

 Only just got the board back from OSHPark, but so far it works ok.
 I've managed to control a device via IR after learning its IR message via learning it using the ESP8266 IR library.
 Fairly happy so far.
-Temperature is also working quite well
+Temperature is also working quite well.
+Only issue i have with it is that the SMD push button footprint I used is slightly smaller then the actual PB's I have, which made soldering them on quite the pain.

 ![built](https://raw.githubusercontent.com/takigama/HomeAutomationExperiments/master/IRRemote/images/build1.jpg)